 After Nowruz and Yalda, Sadeh is the third important festival of Iranians which has been celebrated from ancient times until today.
 In the past, ancient Iranians had a special festival for each month of the year, and the Sadeh Festival, held on 10th of Bahman (January 30th), is one of the most significant festivals.
-Iranians believed that on this very day humans discovered fire which is a sign from God, the symbol of light energy and warmth, and also a weapon for battle against darkness and Ahriman (devil).
+Iranians believed that on this very day humans discovered fire which is a sign from God, the symbol of light energy and warmth, and also a weapon for battle against darkness and Ahriman (the devil).
 Some historians believe that Sadeh was a religious ceremony, however historical evidence show that it was a national festival held by normal people.
 During Sadeh festival inIran, people light bonfires and offer prayers to symbolize their gratitude for the warmth and light of the sun.
 The festival is a significant part of Iranian culture and attracts visitors from all over the world.
 Join in the festivities and experience the magic of Sadeh Festival in Iran.

 Sadeh Festival - Iran